headforwards-spd/headforwards-website/src/pages/info-pages/training.md

     isTwoColumns: false
     type: image-copy-component
     title: 'The career progression framework '
+    content:
+      - type: markdown
         text: >-
           Self-directed learning is great, but it’s also important that people know what opportunities are available.
 That’s why Headforwards developed a framework to help its employees identify potential career paths.

           Typical of its inclusive environment, Headforwards’ career progression framework was developed together with the whole team, so everyone has input into their own development.
   - quote: >-
       If you want to be surrounded by the latest technology and really intelligent people that are always open to sharing knowledge, then this is